Point Fraser (Boodjargabbeelup) and Lake Vasto

 We also found a small, natural track that meandered through the trees right on the river bank - a great adventure for the kids to explore the river beaches and maybe find some local river oyster shell.
 Just keep in mind being so close to the river this trail can get muddy and swampy after rain and is also snake habitat because of the nearby wetlands.

 The playground has been designed to foster fun and learning in a natural environment.
 The area has been planted with species native to the Swan River foreshore, some of which were traditionally used by the Noongar tribes as food, medicine and fuel.
-Although some of the play equipment is traditional it's placement in settings with hills and valleys surrounded by natural landscaping gives the area a nature playground feel.
-The different levels on which the playground has been built may make it a bit tricky for younger children to negotiate.
-There are also no clear lines of sight over the playspace due to the natural setting so you will need to follow your child to keep them in sight, particularly as there is open water at the nearby wetlands.
+The playground has been recently redeveloped and contains a more natural style of equipment.

 From the playground we walked around the On the Point complex following the boardwalk.
 If this is not possible you can cut through the middle of the complex to get to the other side.
 The views down the Swan Estuary to South Perth and the Narrows are amazing!